jyung-hk/hec/README.md

 ```python
   setGUID(String: guid)
 ```
-Note: the class come with a fixed, default GUID.
-It's recommended to assign GUID for a dedicated data channel
+* *Note: the class come with a fixed, default GUID.
+It's recommended to assign new GUID for a dedicated data channel* *
 ```python
   setHost(String: Value of the meta field 'host')
 ```
-Note: default is the hostname of the socket
+* *Note: default is the hostname of the socket* *
 ```python
   setToken(String: Token of the HEC channel)
 ```